Skip to main content

 Protect our Farmland

 Michigan’s farmers know better than most the importance of protecting our land for generations to come.
-This includes preventing our foreign adversaries from purchasing our land, especially near military bases.
-For this reason, I am a proud original cosponsor of, H.R.
-809,Prohibition of Agricultural Land for the People’s Republic of China Act.
+This includes preventing our foreign adversaries from purchasing our land.
+Alarming reports have surfaced of Chinese Communist Party-affiliated corporations buying farmland near our military installations.
 We must stand up to our foreign adversaries and prevent them from threatening our food security and national security.

 Prevent Undue Regulations

 The safety of our food supply can benefit from standard rules and practices, and our farmers are committed to producing safe and affordable food for consumers.
-However, our farmers need to have fair and commonsense rules to live by, and I oppose excessive regulations that hinder the agricultural community.
+However, our farmers need to have fair and commonsense rules to live by, and I oppose excessive regulations that hinder the agricultural community and their ability to compete in global markets.
 With rising input prices pushing farmers to the brink, Congress should be promoting efforts to slash bureaucratic regulations which only cause prices to rise.

-I continue to fight to protect farmers from the devastating economic impacts of the Biden Administration’s proposal to reinstate draconian regulations over waters and water use decisions which impact farms all across southern Michigan.
+I fought to protect farmers from the devastating economic impacts of the Biden administration’s proposal to reinstate draconian regulations over waters and water use decisions that impact farms all across southern Michigan.
 The “Waters of the United States” (WOTUS) under the Clean Water Act inflates the role of the federal government, burdening our producers and growers.
-I supported and the House of Representatives passed legislation, H.J.
-Res.
-27, which would block this disastrous rule
+In March 2025, the Trump administration announced the EPA would revise the onerous rule to reduce excessive regulation by the federal government and restore freedoms to landowners across the country.

 Expand Markets